Natal Point Guide

 Lilith in the Houses

-Select a house to read where in life the refusal plays out.
+Select a house to read where the refusal prompt may become more visible.

 Lilith in the 1st House